How To Ask The Time In Spanish

 • Practice Pronunciation: Spanish pronunciation can be tricky, especially for English speakers.
 Pay attention to the pronunciation of key words like "hora" (hour) and "es" (is).
 Use online resources or language learning apps to practice your pronunciation and improve your accent.
 Record yourself and compare it to native speakers to identify areas for improvement.

 • Learn Time-Related Vocabulary: Expand your vocabulary beyond the basic phrases.
 Learn words like "minuto" (minute), "segundo" (second), "mañana" (morning), "tarde" (afternoon), and "noche" (night).
 Knowing these words will help you understand and respond to questions about the time more effectively.
-For example, if someone asks, "¿A qué hora es la reunión?"
+As an example, if someone asks, "¿A qué hora es la reunión?"
 (What time is the meeting?), you'll need to know the word "reunión" (meeting) to understand the question.

 FAQ: Common Questions About Asking the Time in Spanish